 It’s the thing you’ve been putting off for years.
 There’s that one room in your home that’s impossible to keep comfortable, brutally hot in the summer and freezing cold in the winter.
 You know that installing new insulation will help stabilize indoor temperatures throughout the year, but you’re worried about what that might mean for your finished walls.

 Well, what if we told you that you don’t have to tear apart your existing walls in order to install new, much-needed insulation?
-Rather than removing walls and reapplying drywall, if you’re walls are empty, you can have insulation injected through small holes from either inside or outside.
+Rather than removing walls and reapplying drywall, if your walls are empty, you can have insulation injected through small holes from either inside or outside.

 3 Ways to Insulate Existing Walls